RatulK/SDEChallenge/README.md

 Apache Spark Streaming is an extension of the core Spark API that enables scalable, high-throughput, fault-tolerant stream processing of live data streams.
 In our scenario Spark streaming process Kafka data streams and adds the data to the postGres/mySQL DB for use in the read events.

+#### Merchant View

+When a merchant accesses their portal, they go through the Load Balancer to the API Gateway and Service Registry to access the Read Service.
+The Read Service calls the postgreSQL/mySQL tables directly to get the up to date customer analytic data.